zacktay/argocd-config/README.md

   - `metallb-config/`: Manages the MetalLB `IPAddressPool` and `L2Advertisement` Custom Resources.
   - `cert-manager/`: Manages the `Issuer` and `ClusterIssuer` for cert-manager to determine where and how it will request certificates.
   - `scrypted/`: Manages Scrypted, a video integration platform for security cameras.
-  - `postgres/`: Manages a Cloud-Native Postgres cluster for applications.
+  - `vault/`: Manages the Ingress for Hashicorp Vault

 ---